 Girton College was founded in 1869, Newnham College two years later.
-That year, following a vote by the Syndicate, the first woman reader’s card was issued to Ella Bulley (who would become renowned later as the scholar and archeologist Ella S. Armitage).
-In 1871 she was one of Newnham’s ‘first five’ students who lived in the college’s earliest premises, a rented house in Regent Street.
-Because she was 30 years old, she was permitted a year-long card (all of the library’s readers then had to be over 21).
+That year, following a vote by the Syndicate, the first woman reader’s card was issued to Newnham’s Ella Bulley (who would become renowned later as the scholar and archeologist Ella S. Armitage).
+In 1871 she was one of the ‘first five’ students who lived in the Newnham College’s earliest premises, a rented house in Regent Street.
+Because she was 30 when she began her studies, she was permitted a year-long card (all of the library’s readers then had to be over 21).
 Three years later, she would become Newnham’s first research student and, after her marriage to Reverend Elkanah Armitage, with whom she had two children, she continued her academic work, teaching at Owens College in Manchester (which became part of the University of Manchester) and publishing several books on medieval history.
-Her library card was preserved by the UL and was displayed in ‘The Rising Tide’ exhibition of 2019-20, curated by Dr Lucy Delap and Dr Ben Griffin.
+Her library card was preserved by the U.L. and was displayed in ‘The Rising Tide’ exhibition of 2019-20.

 One of the other five students was Mary Paley Marshall (then Mary Paley) who took charge of the small collection of books that students could borrow.
 She was, in effect, Newnham College’s first librarian.
 In 1874 she became the first of two women to take the Cambridge Tripos (final year exams) in Moral Sciences, along with Ella’s younger sister Amy Bulley.
 A year later Paley Marshall became Newnham’s first resident lecturer, teaching Political Economy ‘from a philanthropic woman’s point of view’, as a former student, Winnie Seebohm wrote.